alfio-event/alf.io/docs/extensions-howto.md

             //'RESERVATION_CONFIRMED', //fired on reservation confirmation.
 No results expected.
             //'RESERVATION_EXPIRED', //fired when reservation(s) expired
             //'RESERVATION_CANCELLED', //fired when reservation(s) are cancelled
+            //'TICKET_CANCELLED', //fired when ticket(s) (but not the entire reservation) are cancelled
             //'TICKET_ASSIGNED', //fired on ticket assignment.
 No results expected.
             //'WAITING_QUEUE_SUBSCRIPTION', //fired on waiting queue subscription.
 No results expected.
             //'STUCK_RESERVATIONS', //fired when the system has detected stuck reservations.
 No results expected.